 High density upholstery foam has a stronger cell or foam structure.
 Basically, the higher the density, the longer the foam will last in your home.
-It doesn’t mean that the foam is firmer, it’s more about the makeup of how it’s made.
+It doesn't mean that the foam is firmer, it's more about how it's made.

 I found a really great chart on foam firmness and a much better explanation of how to choose good foam densities in general.

 Now, that you know more about that, here's where I've ended up when purchasing foam upholstery pieces.

 Home Depot is my go to place for purchasing upholstery foam!

 I've bought most of my foam padding at Home Depot.
 They have a 3 inch pad (ship to store for FREE pickup!) that is 72 inches long by 24 inches wide.
 Get this... its just over $25!
 Seriously, that's the best deal ever on cheap upholstery foam!

 The 3" thick multipurpose foam has worked great in our DIY Loft and on our kitchen banquette.